February 21, 2017

 Why the Tech Workforce Needs Diversity

-One question Raj address: How Indeed can help to develop a diverse workforce.
+One question Raj addresses: How Indeed can help to develop a diverse workforce.
 Earlier this month, the company reported on a survey that found nearly a quarter (24 percent) of all respondents “felt they had been personally discriminated against at their current company.”

 It’s an issue that the tech industry has been slow to recognize: According to a recent LinkedIn study, less than five percent of white men surveyed said they considered a lack of diversity a “top problem.”
 But the numbers indicate the problem should be taken very seriously.